 Historically, Swarthmore faculty have played a crucial role in identifying promising students for the MMUF program.
 Faculty can nominate promising sophomores and juniors through Faculty Services.
-You will find a button (‘Nominate for Mellon-Mays’) on a student's page just under her or his contact information; click on the button and confirm your nomination.
+You will find a button (‘Nominate for Mellon-Mays’) on a student's information page; click on the button and confirm your nomination.
 Done!

 Once the nomination period ends, we will provide all eligible nominees with information about the program and invite them to apply.
 The application deadline for students typically falls on the first Friday of every March.

 If you have any additional questions about the MMUF, please contact us at firstname.lastname@example.org